The64thGamer/cheeseepedia/content/ib3mch32co8w5yzc/content.md

 ## Show List:

-The info about this showtape is still not clear, though it also was featured in {{< wiki-link "CEC Jan '91" >}}.
+The info about this showtape is still not clear, though it also was featured in [CEC Jan '91].

 1. **Intermission 1**
     1. 6 Minute Countdown